Ariescyn/EldenRing-Save-Manager/README.md

 - Force quit EldenRing when the game locks up and even task manager wont end the process

+UPCOMING FEATURES:
+  - Copy a character from one save file to another, or duplicate a character within the same save file
+  - View the names of all characters in a save file
+  - Savegame Patcher: Attempt to fix corrupt save files by running checksums on a save slot, and if they dont match, write new checksums
+  - change the steamID associated with a save file

 ![1 3](https://user-images.githubusercontent.com/68882322/158031688-48924144-f97d-494f-8602-ffb92507efa4.jpg)

 Quick Backup and Restore when you dont need to make a save slot: